-Games without frontiers is an advanced course in political science and military history, introducing the operating framework of intelligence organizations operation in Western democracies.
+Games without frontiers is an advanced course in political science, in our lectures, we will introduce

-In addition to classic intelligence studies, will review aspects of Cyber security & Cyber intelligence.
+In addition to classic intelligence studies, we will review Cybersecurity & Cyber intelligence aspects.

 1. Basic concepts of national intelligence organizations